 Arranging insurance for flats is complicated and isn’t as straightforward as taking out a standard home insurance policy.

 For example, as a freeholder, you are legally responsible for the property and need to take out insurance for the property (flats).
-However, as part of your lease, you may make the tenants responsible for ensuring the flat in addition to their own tenants’ contents insurance.
+However, as part of your lease, you may make the tenants responsible for insuring the flat in addition to their own tenants’ contents insurance.

 If you own the freehold on a block of flats, you will need flat insurance or block insurance.
 Our specialist insurance team can arrange your flat insurance policy.